Skip to Content

 Another essential addition to most Miracle-Gro products is Ammonium Phosphate.
 This is because plants rely on phosphorus for cell division purposes, and it helps them process carbohydrates for proper nutrition.

-Root growth is also impacted by phosphorus supplies, as is seed development, but it’s worth noting that too much phosphorus can make a plant more at risk of certain diseases.
+Phosphorus supplies also impact root growth, as is seed development, but it’s worth noting that too much phosphorus can put a plant more at risk of certain diseases.

 Are any of these ingredients from the Miracle-Gro potting mix likely to go bad?